charlie-1510/ncproject/README.md

 Within the ".env.test" file, insert the test database name as follows PGDATABASE=<TEST_DATABASE_NAME>.
 Within the ".env.development" file, insert the development database name as follows PGDATABASE=<DEVELOPMENT_DATABASE_NAME>.
-Replace <TEST_DATABASE_NAME> and <DEVELOPMENT_DATABASE_NAME> with the test database name and development database name respectively.
+Replace <TEST_DATABASE_NAME> and <DEVELOPMENT_DATABASE_NAME> with the test database name and development database name respectively. next, type "npm run setup-dbs" into your terminal in the main folders directory to setup your database. you may also need to install the following: express "npm install -D express" supertest "npm install -D supertest"